-Getting Started
+Getting started

 FieldTrip is a MATLAB toolbox that contains a set of separate (high-level) functions, it does not have a graphical user interface.
 The toolbox functions can be combined into an analysis pipeline, i.e. a MATLAB script containing all steps of your analysis.
 For this reason, if you are new to MATLAB scripting or EEG/MEG/iEEG/NIRS analysis, FieldTrip might not be the most efficient for you.
-If you are persistent and eager to learn, references to review papers and teaching material can help you on your way.
+If you are persistent and eager to learn, the list of review papers and teaching material can help you on your way.

-Getting started with particular MEG data types
+Getting started with MEG data

 - Getting started with CTF data